CBFay/Start_Here/README.md

 # Start_Here
 ### Hello!
-### This page serves to direct interested parties towards code samples that demonstrate my ability to solve business problems with various programming languages.
+### This following are examples of my work that demonstrate my ability to solve business problems with programming language.

 project-euler - Scala/Python
 https://github.com/CBFay/Project-Euler